Diegomez0282021/Hyperblog-platzi/README.md

 -This example is taken from a platzi course.
 -Adding to prove the git pickup-cherry command -Changes include the command stash as well
+-The last change in new branch is it.
 .👌✔👀

 # Editor.md